The Earl of Chicago

 The Earl of Chicago is a 1940 American drama film directed by Richard Thorpe and starring Robert Montgomery, Edward Arnold, Reginald Owen and Edmund Gwenn.
-It is the first MGM film in the 1940s.
+Made during 1939 and released in January 1940, it was the first MGM film of the 1940s.

 Plot

 To remedy the ill doings of his past, Robert "Silky" Kilmount, ex-Chicago bootlegger who has opened up his own legal distillery, hires Quentin "Doc" Ramsey as manager of his company.
 Seven years ago, Silky got Doc sent to prison after framing him for a crime he didn't commit.

 Doc has no good intentions when accepting the position, just waiting for an opportunity to take revenge.
 The window of opportunity arrives with attorney Gervase Gonwell, who comes from England to tell Silky that he has inherited land from his deceased uncle, the Earl of Gorley.

 Doc persuades Silky to go to England and visit his new estate, but he insists that Doc go with him.
 Doc sees the opportunity to ruin Silky and tricks him into signing a formal power of attorney document, giving him the right to do as he pleases while Silky is abroad.

 Silky lands upon the English culture and makes quite an impact with his gangster-like behavior among the lords and traditions.
 He gets help from the kind butler, Munsey, and a cousin, Gerald, and soon finds it in his heart to treasure the ancient traditions and the family history.

 Back in the U.S., Doc is emptying the company of every cent without Silky's knowledge.
 When the ceremony to make him a member of the House of Lords is about to start, he finds out that he is bankrupt and prohibited by law from selling his English estate.
 Silky kills Doc in anger, and is sentenced to death.
 He will be hanged by the neck with a silken rope in the Tower of London.